Jeff, move me! Captain Star Trek Bezos Missile Paintings

 The billionaire even appeared, beyond recognition under space make-up, in one of the films: “Star Trek Without Limit” (2016).

-William Shatner’s fame, in addition to his jokes — he said in an interview with CNN that the New Shepard rocket, often mocked for its phallic appearance, is “inoculated with the space program” — is also a welcome diversion for Blue Origin.
+William Shatner’s fame and jokes — he estimated in a CNN interview that the New Shepard rocket, often derided for its phallic side, “inoculates the space program” — is also a welcome diversion for Blue Origin.

 Some employees – past and present – accuse the company of maintaining a “toxic” work environment, where gender discrimination is ubiquitous.
 In a text posted online at the end of September, these employees denounced the lack of staff and resources and the intense pressure to reduce costs and delays, affecting flight safety.